-- help at home with shopping, laundry and cleaning
+- help at home with simple tasks like shopping, laundry and cleaning

 - intensive home care such as washing, dressing and preparing a meal

 - 24-hour care in a care home or a housing with care scheme (also known as sheltered accommodation).

 The two most important things to be aware of

 - No social care is free.
 The amount you pay depends on the level of need

 - You should get an assessment of needs from your local council immediately.
 This helps to mark the level of your need and can be reassessed again at a later date.

 Your first port of call should be your Local Authority (via Gov UK) - contact its social services department or contact centre to arrange that assessment of needs.

 Each Local Authority will have its own assessment procedure, information about this should be available on their website.